shazChaudhry/docker-elastic/README.md

 * One docker swarm mode cluster allocated to running Elastic Stack.
 This cluster must have at least two nodes; 1x master and 1x worker.
 On each Elasticsearch cluster node, maximum map count check should be set to as follows:  _(required to run Elasticsearch)_
   * `sudo sysctl -w vm.max_map_count=262144`
   * `sudo echo 'vm.max_map_count=262144' >> /etc/sysctl.conf` (to persist reboots)
-* One docekr swarm mode cluster allocated to running containerized custom applications.
+* One docker swarm mode cluster allocated to running containerized custom applications.
 This cluster must have at least on node; 1x master

 # Get docker compose files
 You will need these files to deploy Eleasticsearch, Logstash, Kibana, and Beats.
 So, first SSH in to the master node of the Docker Swarm cluster allocated to running Elastic Stack and clone this repo by following these commands: